OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 The ``mxPath`` commands look as follows.
 The first one specifies two-headed arrows from **X** and **Y** to themselves.
 This command now generates two free parameters, each with start value of 1 and lower bound of .01, but with a different label indicating that these are separate free parameters.
-Note that we could test whether the variances are equal by specifying a model with the same label for the two variances and comparing it with the current one.
-The second ``mxPath`` command specifies a two-headed arrow from **X** to **Y**, which is also assigned 'free' and given a start value of .2 and a label.
+Note that we could test whether the variances are equal by specifying a model with the same label for the two variances and comparing it with the current model.
+The second ``mxPath`` command specifies a two-headed arrow from **X** to **Y** for the covariance, which is also assigned 'free' and given a start value of .2 and a label.

 .. code-block:: r